Clark County, Washington: Economy

 Clark County's largest industries include health care, professional and business services, and retail.
 In 2019, approximately 65,000 Clark County residents commuted to work in Portland, Oregon; approximately 17,000 residents from Oregon commuted to work in Clark County.
 Although Washington does not have a state income tax, residents who worked in Oregon were required to pay income tax to that state for earnings in Oregon.
 Clark County residents also cross the Columbia River to shop without sales taxes, which Oregon also lacks; this phenomenon caused up to $5.9 million in estimated lost sales tax revenue for the county government in 2022.
+Data collected by the Oregon Office of Economic Analysis indicated that nearly 14,000 residents moved to Clark County from Portland in 2022.